-The Japanese Imperial calendar starts from the beginning of an Emperor's reign.
-For example, 1998 is the tenth year of the Heisei era.
-It should be noted, however, that the Gregorian system is also widely understood in Japan, so both 98 and Heisei 10 can be used to represent 1998.
+It should be noted that the Gregorian system is also widely understood in Japan.
+So, for example, both 18 and Heisei 30 can be used to represent 2018.

-3.7.2 NLS\CALENDAR
+3.7.2 NLS_CALENDAR

 Property Description

 Parameter type String

-Parameter scope Initialization parameter, environment variable, ${\tt ALTER}\ {\tt SESSION},$ and SQL functions
+Parameter scope Initialization parameter, environment variable, ALTER SESSION, and SQL functions

 Default value Gregorian

 Range of values Any valid calendar format name

 Many different calendar systems are in use throughout the world.
-NLS\CALENDAR specifies which calendar system Oracle Database uses.
+NLS_CALENDAR specifies which calendar system Oracle Database uses.